AI Spending Is Accelerating Again: Why Chips, Memory, and Infrastructure Are the New Battleground

 Compute is cheap.
 Moving data to the compute is what kills you.

-But HBM is incredibly expensive and supply-constrained.
+But HBM is incredibly expensive, exceptionally difficult to manufacture, and severely supply-constrained.

 ```python